 Most PSVF Seed grants are presumptively renewable, provided that the recipients meet certain agreed-upon benchmarks their first year.

 Learn more about eligibility, the selection process, the timeline, and funding.

-This program is administered by Alexa Shabecoff; general questions can be directed to her.
+General questions can be directed to Tasha Griffiths.
 Make an appointment with Judy Murciano to get assistance with application preparation.